borntofrappe/borntofrappe/playground/Components/List/README.md

 ## ol

-For `ol` elements, add a custom counter to position the integer in the frame of the SVG icon.
+For `ol` elements, add a custom counter in the frame of the SVG icon.